pratikalladi/cs225-final-project/README.md

 `documents` folder:

-Includes Project Proposal, Team Contract, Weekly Development Log, and Results.md written report
+Includes Project Proposal, Team Contract, Weekly Development Log, and Results.md Written Report

 `final_proj` folder:

 * #### ./data

-Includes datasets for airports, routes, and airlines as well as specialized versions to test them on algorithms
+Includes datasets for airports, routes, and airlines from OpenFlights as well as specialized versions to test them on algorithms

 * #### ./entry